- About Doc

 Dr. Adolph Brown, III

 Adolph is special.
 He was special when we met back in our college days.
 He was always a bit challenging to understand, but always easy to love.
-He was always a passionate teacher and brilliant entrepreneur.
-He continues to demonstrate he can handle any situation with great poise, maturity, and intelligence...and often coupled with humor.
+I found him to be brilliantly strange and humorous, but in a unique kind of way.
+Today, he continues to display unprecedented leaps of creativity and insight.
+He has always been a passionate teacher and brilliant entrepreneur.
+He continues to demonstrate he can handle any situation with great poise, maturity, and exceptional intellectual ability...and often coupled with humor.
 Adolph meets each challenge head on and refuses to quit!
 He does not let the fame or the pressure weigh him down.
 He doesn't carry it on his shoulders.
 He's modest about it.
 You can see he absolutely loves life and people.
 Truth is, fans appreciate Adolph no matter what.
 Maybe, it's the zest evident in the way he views life and carries himself through life.
 Or, maybe, it's because he is so authentic, warm, and approachable.
-Regardless of what Adolph is going through personally or professionally, he walks his talk...dancing through the storms of life with a smile on his face and joy in his heart.
+Regardless of what Adolph is going through personally or professionally, he walks his talk...DANCING THROUGH THE STORMS of life with a smile on his face and joy in his heart.

 Wife of Doc

 When Adolph was a child, he was often picked on and teased for being poor, not having a father present, being named "Adolph," and living in the projects.
+This was made worse as Adolph's hero, his oldest sibling and only brother Oscar was murdered when Adolph was only 11 years old.
+As a teenager, Adolph was involved in a gang.
 I would often remind Adolph of two very important statements that he would eventually internalize: 1.
 "You are the 'Adolph' who inspires the BEST in others!" and 2.
 "Trust in the LORD with all your heart and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight." -Proverbs 3:5-6.
-Adolph adopted the life attitude of "Hurl at me what you will, I will not go down!"
+As he began to make better choices and become a leader in our community and in his school, Adolph adopted the life attitude of "Hurl at me what you will, I will not go down!"
 Adolph never asked why has this happened to me.
-He always asked how could he help those who had unfortunate events happen to them.
+He began to ask how could he help those who had unfortunate events happen to them.
 Adolph has always loved challenges - big and small.
 Today, he is quite successful at helping others allow nothing to stand in between themselves and their dreams.
-He is a powerful youth leadership speaker, education consultant, and business leader.
+He is a powerful youth leadership speaker, education consultant, and motivational business speaker.
 Not too bad for a "poor boy from Virginia."
 We are proud of him, and his mission.
-Praise be to the name of God for ever and ever.
+He is not only a top black keynote speaker or famous African-American speaker, he is a HUMANKIND speaker for ALL people.
+Adolph was reared to love himself and others respectively.

 Virginia M. Brown - AKA Mama Brown